ccanellas17/LinkedDictionary/README.md

 As we can see, we first let the user input an option depending on what he/she wants to do.
 In this case we only have 3 options: print the list **(a)**, find if a word is inside the list and its position **(b)**, and exit the program **(e)**.

 What we are showing in the second and third part of the java text, is the code used to find if a word is already in the Linked List, or not, and look for its position.
+Like this, we can avoid redundancy in the process.

 **--------------------------------------------------------------------------------------------------------------------**